Howard scores 23 as No. 12 Marquette holds off DePaul 79-69

+MILWAUKEE — Markus Howard found ways to score when Marquette needed it most.

-MILWAUKEE — Markus Howard scored 13 of his 23 points in the final six minutes and Sam Hauser added 19 as 12th-ranked Marquette held off DePaul 79-69 on Wednesday night to remain unbeaten at home.
+Howard had 13 of his 23 points — including 11 free throws — in the final six minutes and Sam Hauser added 19 as the 12th-ranked Golden Eagles held off DePaul 79-69 on Wednesday night to remain unbeaten at home.

+"He's kept me up since Saturday's game every night just trying to figure out how best to keep him off balance," DePaul coach Dave Leitao said of Howard.
+"I thought we did to a stretch, but again, his intellect came into play and he drew fouls, which as a 90 percent free throw shooter, he went 15 for 15, which is as admirable a talent as there is to speak of."

 Howard then scored five consecutive points to trigger an 11-point run.
 Marquette extended the lead to 67-56 on two free throws by Hauser with 3:47 left.
 The Golden Eagles (17-3, 6-1 Big East) scored 17 of their final 23 points from the free throw line to improve to 14-0 at the new Fiserv Forum.

 Howard, who entered first in the Big East and fifth in the nation in scoring at 24.4 points per game, was 4 of 10 from the field — including 1 for 3 in the second half.
-He was 0 for 2 from 3-point range but made all 15 free throw attempts.
+He went 0 for 2 from 3-point range but made all 15 free throw attempts.
+The star guard had nine assists and eight turnovers.

+"We do need to be more balanced offensively and I thought we were tonight," Marquette coach Steve Wojciechowski said.
+"I really thought it started with Markus' passing to start the game.
+He really, I thought, made a concerted effort in the beginning of the game to share the ball.
+When he does that, it becomes contagious."

-Theo John scored a career-high 16 points for Marquette, and Joey Hauser had 14.
+Theo John scored a career-high 16 points to go with 10 rebounds and six blocks for Marquette.
+Joey Hauser had 14 points.

+"They're anything but a one-man group," Leitao said.
+"They're veteran, they've been around.
+Joey's the only freshman that joined the lineup, but he's very talented, so that's why he fits in well.
+They're seasoned, they know who they are.
+They've gotten tremendously improved on the defensive end, and then they have a will."

 Paul Reed had 18 points and Femi Olujobi added 15 for the Blue Demons (11-7, 3-4).